 When students imagine studying abroad, likely a romantic vision of France, Spain, or Italy comes to mind, and for good reason.
 However, in recent years, Germany has gained popularity as one of the top study abroad destinations.

-Thanks in part to its world prestige and open-minded, welcoming population, Germany demands serious consideration when deciding on your ideal international study experience.
+Thanks in part to its world prestige and open-minded, welcoming population, Germany should be high up on your list when deciding on your ideal international study experience.
 Here are 10 reasons why studying abroad in Germany is an excellent option.

 1. Take Advantage of the Almost Non-Existent Tuition Fees

 Since 2014, Germany has made public universities nearly free by abolishing tuition fees for both domestic and international students, including international students from outside the EU.
-For students from countries like the United States where tuition fees are a huge concern, Germany is the perfect alternative as a study abroad destination.
+For students from countries like the United States, where tuition fees are a huge concern, studying abroad in Germany is the perfect alternative.

-Although students are still responsible for small administrative fees, the end total to study at a university might only be a few thousand compared to the tens of thousands many students expect to pay in other countries.
+Although students are still responsible for small administrative fees, the final cost of studying abroad in Germany can be quite low compared to how much students can expect to pay in other countries.

 2. Enjoy a Low Cost of Living